places of pilgrimage

 Basilica of the Immaculate Conception and Cathedral of Sées

 Going on a pilgrimage following the Martin family, in the nearby region of Alençon, means going to Sées where Louis Martin went to pray for the very worrying health of Léonie.
-Zélie, for her part, “intends to take it, every year, to Notre-Dame de Sées, on the day of the Immaculate Conception”.
+Zélie, for her part, “plans to take it, every year, to Notre-Dame de Sées, on the day of the Immaculate Conception”.

 The Basilica of Our Lady of the Immaculate: chapel first (before becoming a basilica in 1902), it is the first in France to have been dedicated to the Immaculate Conception.
 Opened on January 1, 1859, it was consecrated on May 7, 1872.